-New metric development: We are working on a revised emissions factors which take into account the timing of use of a technology relative to the nearness of critical thresholds.
+New metric development: We are working on revised CO2-equivalency metrics that take into account how close in time a technology is used to when critical climate thresholds are expected to be reached.
 This work focuses on comparing methane and carbon dioxide emissions across various transportation fuels and electricity generation options (Figure 1).

 - Edwards MR, Trancik JE, Climate impacts of energy technologies depend on emissions timing, Nature Climate Change, 2014, Vol. 4, pp. 347-352.

 Portfolio optimization: In this work we formulate dynamic technology choice as a simplified forward-looking multi-period portfolio optimization problem, maximizing energy consumption over a planning horizon in the presence of a policy constraint.
 Optimal portfolios require switching from relatively methane-heavy technologies to methane-light ones as the policy target approaches.
 The benefit of this method is numerically quantified using various transportation technology pairs (Figure 2).
 The optimal results are compared to choices relying on the standard GWP-based method which does not allow for dynamic technology selection (Figure 2C-D). .